 Cottage / 2 bedrooms / sleeps 4

-Cefn Coed is a quaint and cosy traditional cottage, opposite the lovely old village church in the heart of Bryncrug village.
+Cefn Coed is a quaint and cosy traditional cottage, with a lovely garden and amazing views, opposite the lovely old village church in the heart of Bryncrug village.
 This delightful stone cottage has recently been refurbished and tastefully decorated to a very high standard, whilst retaining all of its character features, along with the comforts of modern living.

 Pet & Smoke Free, so great for people with allergies.